jsayol/cordova-plugin-firebase-sdk/README.md

 * Crash Reporting

 ## API
 Documentation coming soon.
-For now you can browse the TypeScript definition files in the [www](./www) directory to get an idea of how to do things.
+For now you can browse the TypeScript source files in the [scripts/src](./scripts/src) directory to get an idea of how to do things.
 I've tried to keep the API as close to the JavaScript SDK as possible.

 To get you started, download the `google-services.json` file from the Firebase console and put it in the root